 Step 4: Log Into WordPress Dashboard

-Now that we’ve talked about how to set up a WordPress hosting account and installing WordPress, all that’s left is to understand how things work.
+Now that we’ve talked about how to set up a WordPress hosting account and install WordPress, all that’s left is to understand how things work.
 Fortunately, WordPress is quite user-friendly, so it won’t take a lot of effort to become familiar with the interface.

 Next, you must log in to your WordPress website dashboard to carry out further tasks.
-Luckily with Bluehost and some other best WordPress hosts, you can get a direct link to login to your site.
+Luckily with Bluehost and some other best WordPress hosts, you can get a direct link to log in to your site.

 Clicking on the ‘Log into WordPress‘ button will directly take you to your WordPress dashboard.

 But you may not want to log into your hosting account every time you want to log into WordPress.
 So, there’s another way; via the WordPress login URL.

 The WordPress login URL is your domain name with /wp-login.php.
 Your login URL looks something like this: https://example.com/wp-login.php.
 Replace ‘example.com’ with your domain name and enter it on your browser.
 Then, you’ll see the WordPress login page.